-- 1. School Administrator determines appropriate immediate Response Action, which may include Shelter-In-Place or Evacuate Building while directing staff to remove students from affected areas to area upwind from the release. - 2.
-Site Security Team establishes safe perimeter around affected area and ensures personnel do not re-enter area. - 3.
-School Administrator calls "911," providing exact location and nature of emergency. - School Administrator notifies District of situation.
+- 1. The school Administrator determines appropriate immediate Response Action, which may include Shelter-In-Place or Evacuates Building while directing staff to remove students from affected areas to an area upwind from the release. - 2.
+The Site Security Team establishes a safe perimeter around the affected area and ensures personnel do not re-enter the area. - 3.
+The School Administrator calls 911, providing the exact location and nature of the emergency.

+- 4. The School Administrator notifies the District of the situation.

 A District Representative shall immediately notify the State Office of Emergency Services, (800) 852-7550 and advise of the situation. - 5.
-Site Security Teams turns off local fans in area of release, closes windows and doors and shuts down the building's air system, if this can be done without exposure to released substance. - 6.
+Site Security Teams turn off local fans in the area of release, close windows and doors, and shut down the building's air system if this can be done without exposure to released substances. - 6.
 Persons who have come into direct contact with hazardous substances move to an area with fresh, clean air and wash with soap and water.
 Immediately remove and contain contaminated clothing.
 Do not use bleach or other disinfectants on potentially exposed skin.
 Individuals who have been contaminated "tropically" by a liquid are segregated from unaffected individuals (isolation does not apply to widespread airborne releases).

-Affected individuals remain isolated until cleared for by release by Butte County HazMat Interagency Team or Butte County Health Department.
-A member of Medical Team assesses need for medical attention, but should not come in contact with exposed persons unless fully protected with personal protective equipment. - 7.
-Student Care Team provides list of all people in areas of contamination, especially those who may have had actual contact with substance. - 8.
-Any affected areas will not be reopened until Butte County Interagency HazMat Team or appropriate agency provides clearance and School Administrator gives authorization to do so.
+Affected individuals remain isolated until cleared for release by Butte County HazMat Interagency Team or Butte County Health Department.
+A member of the Medical Team assesses the need for medical attention, but should not come in contact with exposed persons unless fully protected with personal protective equipment. - 7.
+The Student Care Team provides a list of all the people in areas of contamination, especially those who may have had actual contact with substances. - 8.
+Any affected areas will not be reopened until the Butte County Interagency HazMat Team or appropriate agency provides clearance and the School Administrator gives the authorization to do so.